-Seat belt law
+Seat belt law in Florida

 If you’re a driver or passenger and are ticketed for a seat belt violation, you will not get a point on your record; however, if the ticket is for a child restraint offense, it comes with three points.
 The fine is $30 per adult and $60 per child, plus administrative and court costs.

 Registrations issued in your name expire at midnight on the day of your birth date, except for mobile homes and commercial vehicles.
-The fine for a tag that is expired for less than six months is around $100 and a tag expired six months or more can come with jail time up to 60 days and/or a fine of up to $500.
+The fine for a tag that is expired for less than six months is around $100 and a tag that expired six months or more can come with jail time of up to 60 days and/or a fine of up to $500.